 Another classic in world literature, The City of God, De Civitate Dei, was completed in 426.
 The book was written in response to the sack of Rome by Alaric in 410, and took him thirteen years to finish.
 History can only be understood as a continued struggle between two cities, the City of God, comprised of those men who pursue God, and the City of Man, composed of those who pursue earthly goods and pleasures.
 He refers to Cain and Abel as the earliest examples of the two types of man (XV, 1).
 The Roman Empire was an example of the City of Man.
 A key aspect of the book was his concept of just war, which has served as a guide throughout world history.
 St. Augustine held that war was just at the bidding of God or a legitimate authority, for a right cause (such as defense of one's property or recovering lost territory), and with the proper intention.

 St. Augustine is the doctor of Grace.
 He wrote many treatises on the subjects of free choice of the will as well as grace throughout his lifetime.
 In Grace and Free Will, written in 427, he explained simply why he believed in free will.
 If there was no free will, then why did God give us the Ten Commandments, and why did he tell us to love our neighbor?
 Augustine's arguments against the Pelagian heresy set the doctrine of grace for the Catholic Church to the present day.
 Pelagius thought that man could achieve virtue and salvation on his own without the gift of grace, that Jesus was simply a model of virtue.
 This of course attacks the Redemption of man by Christ!
 If man could make it on his own, then the Cross of Christ becomes meaningless!
-But Augustine saw man's utter sinfulness through the original sin of Adam and Eve, and the blessing and efficacy of grace, disposing man to raise him to a life of virtue, which is the ground of human freedom.
+But Augustine saw man's utter sinfulness through the original sin of Adam and Eve, and the blessing and efficacy of grace, a free gift of God through Jesus Christ.
+"For by grace you have been saved through faith, and this is not from you; it is the gift of God" (St. Paul to the Ephesians 2:8).
+Grace disposes man to raise him to a life of virtue, which is the ground of human freedom.
 "When I choose rightly I am free."
 Both grace and free will are necessary for salvation.
 The Council of Orange enshrined Augustine's teaching on grace and free will in 529 AD.

 St. Augustine was a living example of God's grace that transformed nature.
 He died August 28, 430, during the sack of Hippo by the Vandals.
 August 28 is celebrated as his Feast Day in the liturgical calendar.

-This brief excerpt (Chapters 4 to 9) from Grace and Free Will reflects his style and some of his ideas.
+This excerpt (Chapters 1 to 9) from Grace and Free Will reflects his style and some of his ideas.
 How conversant was Augustine with Scripture!
 He addressed the essay to the Abbot Valentine and the monks at a monastery in Hadrumetum, modern-day Sousse in neighboring Tunisia.

 4 What of the fact that in so many passages God bids that all his commandments be kept and followed?
 How can this be bidden if there is no free choice?
 Consider that happy man of whom the Psalmist says "his will was in accord with the law of the Lord" [Psalms 1:2].
 Surely he makes it clear that a person takes his stand in God’s law by his will.